tomchadwin/tom.chadw.in/_posts/2026-05-10-LaurasWork.md

 Laura started out with a shop job in Eldon Square - do people remember Past Times?
 She also did a little office cleaning work, and served at The Bay Horse in Dinnington.
-She was known as the Cockney Barmaid, and she and the locals found their mutual incomprehension extremely funny.
+She was known as the Cockney Barmaid, and she and the locals found their mutual incomprehension of each others' accents extremely funny.

-Laura's next job was for English Heritage at Bessie Surtees' House on the quayside in Newcastle.
+Laura's next job was for English Heritage at Bessie Surtees' House on the Quayside in Newcastle.
 Having moved from ersatz retail heritage to the real thing, she sought out opportunities beyond the administrative.
-Together with her colleague and friend Mary, she put on a living history event for schoolchildren, and she worked at Corbridge Roman site as curatorial assistant.
+Together with her colleague and friend Mary, she put on a living-history event for schoolchildren, and she worked at Corbridge Roman site as curatorial assistant.
 She quickly grew to know and respect many people at English Heritage and in the wider North-Eastern heritage sector.